-PLS 2103 Introduction to Strategic Studies.
-An introduction to the development and practice of military strategy and its relationship to political objectives from the Renaissance through the Cold War.
+PLS 2103 Introduction to Strategic Studies An introduction to the development and practice of military strategy and its relationship to political objectives throughout history.
 Emphasis is placed on the relationship between military and civilian institutions and policy makers and on the relationship between strategic theory and its application.

-PLS 2223 Introduction to Public Administration.
-This course examines the theory of public administration with a focus on the structure of bureaucracy, intergovernmental relations, management, decision makers and group dynamics and ethical choices.
+PLS 2223 Introduction to Public Administration This course examines the theory of public administration with a focus on the structure of bureaucracy, intergovernmental relations, management, decision makers and group dynamics and ethical choices.
 The course examines these areas first from a theoretical perspective and then through application by the case study method.